mongodb/docs/source/server-status.rst

 .. describe:: indexCouters.btree.misses

-   The ``indexCounters.btree.misses`` value represents the number of times that an index page was accessed but was not in memory.
+   The ``indexCounters.btree.misses`` value represents the number of times that an index page was accessed that was not in memory.
 These "misses," do not indicate a failed query or operation, but rather an inefficient use of the index.
 Lower values in this field indicate better index use and likely overall performance as well.

 .. describe:: indexCounters.btree.resets

-   The ``index Counter.btree.resets`` value indicates the number of times that the index counters have been reset since the database last restarted.
+   The ``index Counter.btree.resets`` value reflects the number of times that the index counters have been reset since the database last restarted.
 Typically this value is ``0``, but use this value to provide context for the data specified by other